 “Noor” or نور = “light” in Arabic.

-For the past five years, Noor has toured internationally at hundreds of venues, sharing her positivity as she distributes tools her audiences can use to breakdown barriers and change their lives.
 Speaking to audiences about her many ventures, those professional and personal, social and political, has resulted in Noor Tagouri’s massive success as an in-demand keynote speaker.
-Noor has featured at SXSW, TedX, Create and Cultivate, and Istanbul Fashion Week.
-Recently, she authored a chapter in the Because I Was a Girl anthology, a collection of inspiring true stories of women from all over.
+Since 2012, Noor has toured internationally at hundreds of venues, sharing her positivity as she distributes tools her audiences can use to breakdown barriers and change their lives.
+Noor has featured at SXSW, TEDx, Create & Cultivate, and New York Fashion Week.
 Noor’s influence can be summed-up in two words: innovative storytelling.
 But her effect is impossible to quantify.

 “As a badass activist with a passion for demanding change and asking the right questions, accompanied by beauty-ad-campaign looks, Tagouri forces us to ask ourselves why we have such a hard time wrapping our minds around a young woman who consciously covers her head and won’t take no for an answer.”

 “Throughout Sold in America, the host, Noor Tagouri, hovers over the unsolvable puzzle of human trafficking as if it were a Rubik’s Cube.
 She asks listeners to leave their preconceived notions behind and stick with her as she explains how, despite her reporting on the sex trade for many years, what she thought she would understand by making this podcast changed again and again along the way . . .
 Sold in America doesn’t conclude with answers.
 But sometimes, the best way to get people talking about something as stigmatized as the sex trade is to simply get it all on the table.
 Sold in America does just that.”

 – Laura Jane Standley, The Atlantic, “The 50 Best Podcasts of 2018”